Our always up-to-date Google Shopping Category Taxonomy and category list can be found here with all 5,595 unique categories.

-The first time the Google Shopping category taxonomy was updated was in February of 2015.
+The first time the Google Shopping product category taxonomy was updated was in February of 2015.

-The last time the Google Shopping taxonomy was updated was in July of 2019.
+The next time the Google Shopping taxonomy was updated was in July of 2019.

 Why use Google Product Categories at all?